secretGeek/til/linux/digital_ocean.md

 materials you will need:

- * your own domain name already purchased. (suggest gandi.net)
+ * your own domain name already purchased. (suggest <http://gandi.net> as registrar)
  * $5 per month to pay digital ocean
  * need a local machine on which you will do your development. (i'll assume local machine is windows though it could easily be osx or linux)

-With any articles mentioned from this one... be sure to read the comments.
+With any articles mentioned below: be sure to read the comments.
 Sometimes they highlight common problems that people have, or shortcomings/errors in the article that haven't been corrected yet.

 Prepare your digital ocean account